alisulas/Sistem-Antrian-bank/README.md

 [Details][phase-four]

 ### Bonus Features (TBD)
-- [ ] Clients can upvote/downvote category items ONLY if they're logged in and have purchased that item before
+- [x] Customers can rate category items ONLY if they're logged in and have purchased that item before
 - [ ] ask clients for their current location in the browser
 - [ ] allow users to upload pictures of their food
 - [ ] Place order for category item